-- salary deferrals including Roth 401(k) deferrals and "catch-up contributions" - "rollover" contributions
+- Salary deferrals (including Roth 401(k) deferrals and "catch-up contributions"); and - "Rollover" contributions

 Vesting schedules.
-Your "vested percentage" for certain Employer contributions is based on vesting Years of Service.
+Your "vested percentage" for certain Employer contributions and associated earnings is based on vesting Periods of Service.
 This means at the time you stop working, your account balance attributable to contributions subject to a vesting schedule is multiplied by your vested percentage.
 The result, when added to the amounts that are always 100% vested as shown above, is your vested interest in the Plan, which is what you will actually receive from the Plan.